hecrj/coffee/examples/README.md

 ## Particles

-A particle gravity simulator that showcases loading screens, input handling, and graphics interpolation with batched drawing and font rendering.
+A particle gravity simulator that showcases a loading screen, input handling, and graphics interpolation with batched drawing and font rendering.
 Move the mouse around to attract the particles.